Family Time With Kapil Sharma: After Autowala & Kamwali Bai, Bollywood Actor Ajay Devgn Trolls Kapil

-Kapil Sharma is back with a bang.
+Kapil Sharma is back with a bang!
 The actor-comedian will be seen in a new show, Family Time With Kapil Sharma.
 Recently, Sony TV released a couple of promos of the show.

-Now, the makers have released a new promo, which is also similar to the previous promos, but is quite interesting!
+Now, the makers have released a new promo.
+Although the new promo is similar to the previous promos, it looks quite interesting!

 Family Time With Kapil Sharma New Promo

-In the previous promos, we saw autowala and Kapil's ‘kamwali bai' mocked Kapil's unemployment phase.
-But in the new promo, Bollywood star, Ajay Devgn is seen trolling Kapil Sharma and his unemployment phase!
+In the previous promos, we saw autowala and Kapil's ‘kamwali bai' mocking Kapil's unemployment phase.
+Now, in the new promo, Bollywood star, Ajay Devgn is seen trolling Kapil Sharma and his unemployment phase!

 Ajay Devgn’s Revenge!

 Interestingly, Ajay is seen taking revenge on Kapil!
-Remember, there were reports that Kapil made Baadshaho team waiting and Ajay stormed out of The Kapil Sharma Show?
+Remember, there were reports that Kapil made Baadshaho team wait and Ajay stormed out of The Kapil Sharma Show?

 Ajay Trolls Kapil